ShrijanSingh/CSInfoTech-Project/README.md

 ### Get Agent List
 - `GET /api/list/agent/:agentId` — Returns list items assigned to a specific agent.

+### Clear Distributed List Items
+- `DELETE /api/list/clear` — Clears all distributed list items (called automatically when frontend is closed or refreshed).

 ## Frontend Usage

 - The notes distribution is displayed using the `NotesDistribution` React component (`frontend/src/components/NotesDistribution.js`).
 - To show the distribution, import and use `<NotesDistribution />` in your desired page (e.g., Dashboard).
+- Distributed list items are cleared automatically when the frontend is closed or refreshed.